 This subject has been a big ol’ bee in my bonnet for a long time, especially since the Keurig style coffee systems are now ubiquitous.
 Much focus in recent years has revolved around the studies of potential dangers of BPA, or bisphenol A, but what about the myriad of other chemicals commonly used in plastics, demonstrated to also have damaging effects in the body?
-Now that BPA has been in the spotlight, many companies in the U.S. have been obliged to remove it from their products so that they can market themselves as “BPA free” and use alternative plastic ingredients instead.
-However, other chemicals in plastic have been shown to have even greater estrogenic and disruptive effects than that of BPA, and they also migrate into the foods and beverages we consume at various rates.
+Now that BPA has been in the spotlight, many companies in the U.S. have been obliged to remove it from their products so that they can market them as “BPA free” and use alternate plastic ingredients instead.
+However, other chemicals in food-grade plastics have been shown to have even greater estrogenic and disruptive effects than that of BPA.

 Here is an interesting NPR article and audio concerning how estrogenic chemicals are found in the majority of plastic items found in food and beverage packaging.